justeslam/offsec2/README.md

-# OffensiveSecurity
+# OffSec
-A repository of useful offensive security notes & scripts.
+A repository of useful notes & scripts.
 In progress.